 CompostED

-CompostED will be a small-scale food scrap composting demonstration and education site in Valhalla NY.
-The site will open in April 2021 and provide educational opportunities for County residents, students, and municipal officials on the environmental benefits of composting, the process of composting, and explore the ability of local municipalities to incorporate food scraps into existing organic yard waste composting sites.
+CompostED is a small-scale food scrap composting demonstration and education site in Valhalla.
+The site opened in November, 2021 and provides educational opportunities for County residents, students, and municipal officials on the process of composting, its environmental benefits and the ability of local municipalities to incorporate food scraps into existing organic yard waste composting sites.
+Municipalities in the County have used this as a model for their own operation; White Plains was the first to do so.

-For the first time in 11 years, Westchester County is assembling a comprehensive climate action plan to address the threat climate change poses to our communities and create a roadmap for sustainable, environmentally conscious solutions.
-Multiple programs, actions, and initiatives have already been completed while the plan is being written.
+In 2023, for the first time in 11 years, Westchester County assembled a comprehensive climate action plan to address the threat climate change poses to our communities and create a roadmap for sustainable, environmentally conscious solutions.

-With a $100K grant from the NYS Department of Environmental Conservation, Westchester County Climate Action Planning Institute (Westchester CAPI) will complete individualized local government operations Greenhouse Gas Inventories (GHGI) and Climate Action Plans (CAP) for each of the nine participating local governments: Westchester County; Villages of Hastings-on-Hudson, Irvington, Ossining, Pelham, Tarrytown; Town of Ossining; and Cities of Peekskill and White Plains.
-As lead applicant and project participant, Westchester County’s project team will include County staff and appointed members of its Climate Smart Communities Task Force.
-Each partner municipality will contribute a similar team.
-Upon Westchester CAPI’s completion, the County and partner municipalities will present their GHGIs and CAPs at a final working group meeting and to their respective environmental committees and elected officials.
-The Hudson Valley Regional Council as primary project partner, in conjunction with ICLEI staff, will guide participants in the development of their GHGIs and CAPs.
+With a $100K grant from the NYS Department of Environmental Conservation, Westchester County Climate Action Planning Institute (Westchester CAPI) completed individualized local government operations Greenhouse Gas Inventories (GHGI) and Climate Action Plans (CAP) for each of the nine participating local governments: Westchester County; the Villages of Hastings-on-Hudson, Irvington, Ossining, Pelham, Tarrytown; the Town of Ossining; and the Cities of Peekskill and White Plains.
+As lead applicant and project participant, Westchester County’s project team includes County staff and appointed members of its Climate Smart Communities Task Force.
+Each partner municipality contributed a similar team.
+Upon Westchester CAPI’s completion, the County and partner municipalities presented their GHGIs and CAPs at a final working group meeting and to their respective environmental committees and elected officials.
+The Hudson Valley Regional Council as primary project partner, in conjunction with ICLEI staff, guided participants in the development of their GHGIs and CAPs.

 Climate Action Plan: Inventory of Government Operations Greenhouse Gas Emissions